 The words “Aqua Pura – MCMVI” (pure water – 1906) welcome visitors into the Water Tower.
 Above the engraved words is a classical pediment (triangular piece).
 Further adding to the classical features are a granite doorframe and a row of stone-carved dentils (tooth-like pieces) just above the doorway.

 LB Youngs Plaque

 To the right of the north entrance is a bronze plaque to LB Youngs, the Water Department superintendent from 1895 to 1923.
 Under Youngs’s watch, the Cedar River was tapped to supply water to Seattle.
-Inside the south entrance is a hatch to the standpipe that is bolted shut.

 At the top, you will find a Seattle Parks map, an interpretive exhibit and other information to enjoy along with the view.